-For Elise’s dancing, I set the camera up on the tripod and made sure it didn’t budge.
+First, I set the camera up on the tripod and made sure it didn’t budge.
 Then I asked Elise to move around and pose in different parts of the frame.
 I used a narrow aperture so that there would be a decent depth of field.

 Step 2.
 Preparing the Photographs

-- Double-click on the titles of the photo layers to give them clear names.
+- Double-click on the titles of the photo layers to give them specific names.